Q: What is LANMIPP?

 3) to encourage and facilitate the formation of monastic support networks (both online and offline) to help LANMIPP affiliates better meet their practical daily needs, especially in difficult times.

-To further discussion, we hope to host a “Tea With LANMIPP” roundtable discussion at the Many Gods West conference in 2017.
+To further discussion, we hope to host “Tea With LANMIPP” roundtable discussions at conferences and gatherings, including the Many Gods West conference.
 Online conference chats (Skype, Zoom, Google Hangouts, etc.) are also being discussed as a possibility for the future.
 We also spend a lot of time chatting on the Pagan & Polytheist Monasticism discussion group on Facebook, so that’s where you should go if you’d like to get to know us!

 Collaborations, groups, and orders affiliated with LANMIPP: